How to stop compulsively checking your phone

 The reason why we automatically check our phones is that they tap into the reward mechanism in the brain.
 We know this from studies of rats.
 In a common lab experiment, rats are rewarded with sugar every time they press a little button.
 Obviously, this makes them press the button a lot more.
 The really interesting thing is that if they only occasionally get a sugar reward they will compulsively press the button in an addictive behaviour style.
 It’s the same mechanism that a poker machine runs on: occasional, random rewards.
 The brain gets tricked with our phone by the potential for some occasional, random reward so we end up compulsively checking it, even when there isn’t much there most of the time.

-How to Manage Smart Phone Addiction with Mindfulness
+Manage Smart Phone Addiction with Mindfulness

 Mindfulness is a complex skill that’s beyond the scope of this short post to summarise.
 However, you can still try the exercise below so you can get started and learn more about Mindfulness skills if you are interested.